Icon-Newsletter-smaller

 If you pass the initial screening, the franchisor will invite you to a meeting and interview at the company’s office.
 Follow-up meetings may also be scheduled.

-As prospective business partners, both you and the franchisor should know if you’re a good fit with each other.
+As prospective business partners, you and the franchisor should know if you’re a good fit.
 During a meeting, the company representative may discuss with you the following:

-• Franchisee Qualifications: You may be asked about how you plan to manage the franchise.
-Will you be running the daily operations or have someone do it for you?
+• Franchisee qualifications: You may be asked how you plan to manage the franchise.
+Will you run the daily operations, or will someone do it for you?

-• Target Location: Do you own the site?
-Or planning to rent or buy it?
+• Target location: Do you own the site?
+Or are you planning on renting or buying it?
 The franchisor might be able to help you find the perfect location.

-• Next Steps: The representative will let you know the next steps if you decide to push through with the franchise.
-You may be required to attend training.
+• Next steps: The representative will let you know the following steps if you decide to push through with the franchise.
+You may also be required to attend training.

-After your business meetings with the franchisor, you'll receive a draft of the franchise agreement.
+You'll receive a draft of the franchise agreement after your meetings with the franchisor.
 This legal document specifies the terms and conditions of the franchise setup and the rights and responsibilities of either party.

 Go over the document meticulously before signing.
-You may even show it to a lawyer to get legal advice and to make sure you fully understand it.
+You may even show it to a lawyer to get legal advice and ensure you fully understand it.
 Pay close attention to these details when reviewing a franchise agreement:

 • Length of effectivity of the agreement